pensjonatus/flash-fiction/blog/doing.md

 ---
-title: 'Doing'
+title: Doing
 date: '2012-04-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Bless your faces," said the reverend, entering the podium.
 It was a steamy